 Creatinine can be tested in both the blood and in the urine.
-These tests can help evaluate kidney function.
+These tests can help evaluate change in kidney function.

 Serum creatinine is a test that draws blood and sends it to a laboratory to be analyzed to find out how much creatinine is in the bloodstream.

-Knowing your serum creatinine allows your doctor to calculate your creatinine level along with your age, gender and race, to determine your glomerular filtration rate (GFR).
+Knowing your serum creatinine allows your doctor to calculate your creatinine level along with your age and gender to determine your glomerular filtration rate (GFR).
 GFR is a measure of kidney function.
-If you know a serum creatinine level you can determine the stage of CKD using the DaVita GFR Calculator.
+If you know a serum creatinine level, you can determine the stage of CKD using the DaVita GFR Calculator.
 A low GFR, just like an elevated serum creatinine, is not always evidence of kidney disease.
 Ask your doctor to help you interpret your results.

 Creatinine clearance (Ccr or CrCl) measures how much creatinine is cleared out of the body, or how well kidneys filter waste.
 Creatinine clearance requires a combination of a urine test and blood test.
 Because the urine has to be collected over a period of 24 hours, the creatinine clearance is usually done after first evaluating the serum creatinine and calculating the GFR.